NITISHNAVEEN/AI-Powered-Canteen-Management-Sysytem/README.md

 - *Actionable Insights*: Identify items for quality improvement or promotion
 - *Real-Time Updates*: Instant reflection of new orders and reviews

+### 🤖 AI Powered Review Analysis for Caterer
+- *Positive Feedback*: Analyzes all the reviews and summarizes all positives in them for each dish
+- *Negative Feedback*: Summarizes negatives from all the reviews for specific dish
+- *Suggestions*: Provide suggestions on how to improve negatives to boost sales

 ---

 ## 🎯 System Workflow